microsoft/live-share/docs/use/vscode.md

 Before you begin, you'll need to be sure you've got a version of Visual Studio or Visual Studio Code installed that meets Live Share's core requirements.
 You'll need **Visual Studio Code (1.20.0 or higher)** running on:

 - **Windows**: 7, 8.1, or 10
-- **macOS**: Sierra (10.12) and above only. _El Capitan (10.11) and below are not currently supported due to [.NET Core 2.0 requirements](https://docs.microsoft.com/en-us/dotnet/core/macos-prerequisites?tabs=netcore2x)._
+- **macOS**: Sierra (10.12) and above only.
-- **Linux**:
+    - _El Capitan (10.11) and below are not currently supported due to [.NET Core 2.0 requirements](https://docs.microsoft.com/en-us/dotnet/core/macos-prerequisites?tabs=netcore2x)._
-    - Ubuntu Linux 14.04+ 64-bit
+- **Linux**: Ubuntu Linux 14.04+ 64-bit
-    - Initial testing has also been done on 64-bit Fedora 27, CentOS 7, and SuSE 12 but your mileage may vary.
+    - Initial testing has been done on 64-bit Fedora 27, CentOS 7, and SuSE 12 but mileage may vary.
     - Be sure to install [needed Linux prerequisites](#install-linux-prerequistes).
     - _32-bit Linux is not supported due to [.NET Core 2.0 requirements](https://docs.microsoft.com/en-us/dotnet/core/macos-prerequisites?tabs=netcore2x)_